-Based on expert opinion, such events would likely manifest as cycles of bottom water stratification and accompanying eutrophication, that gradually increase towards the end of the cycle, with the cycles being broken by intermittent high flow events that disrupt the stratification and flushes phytoplankton and nutrients into the main body of the estuary and out to sea.
-The magnitude of the blooms would likely depend on the duration between flood events, with nuisance conditions increasing as time between floods increases.
+Based on expert opinion, they likely manifest as cycles of bottom water stratification and accompanying eutrophication, that gradually increase towards the end of the cycle, with the cycles being broken by intermittent high flow events that disrupt the stratification and flush phytoplankton and nutrients into the main body of the estuary and out to sea.
+The magnitude of the blooms will likely depend on the duration between flood events, with nuisance conditions increasing as time between floods increases.